mlandauer/thats-camping-react-native/README.md

 We're using [fastlane](https://fastlane.tools/) to ease deployment of new versions.
 For beta testing we're currently using [TestFlight](https://developer.apple.com/testflight/).

-To deploy a new version of the beta
+To deploy a new version of the beta for iOS

 ```
+cd ios
 fastlane beta
 ```